 - Sending messages in United States and United Kingdom requires you to provide additional information about the purpose of sending them.
 Surveypal will forward the needed information to their SMS provider for registering the information with local carriers.
 Please contact helpdesk@surveypal.com for more information.

-Add endpoint in Zendesk
+Create webhook in Zendesk

-Create a new HTTP Target in Zendesk.
+Create a new webhook in Zendesk.

 1. Click Admin (gear icon) from left menu

-2. Click "Extensions" under "Settings" title
+2. Click "Webhooks" under "Webhooks" title

 Example: https://my.surveypal.com/api/rest/survey/<add your survey ID here>/answer/sms/invite/batch?unique=false&anonymous=false